Graduate Certificate in Small Animal Medicine

 How to apply: The online application for this course will open when the date for the next cycle has been determined.
 Please check back here for the link to UCD Online Applications.

 Applicants are required to have a degree in Veterinary Medicine.

 Applicants will require a computer and Broadband Internet access and an intermediate level of IT skills (be able to browse the Internet, download files, utilise email, complete online forms, and use desktop editing software such as MS Excel and Word).
 Whilst an induction programme to online learning will be provided, applicants whose IT skills do not meet an intermediate standard are advised to undertake beginners IT training before commencing the programme.

 Whilst every effort has been made to make the learning materials on this course compatible with mobile devices (smartphones and tablets), certain tasks and assessments will require the student to have access to a laptop or desktop computer with Broadband Internet access.

-Contact: For further information or to make an enquiry about any aspect of the course, please contact email@example.com
+Contact: For further information, to register your interest in taking the next course or to make an enquiry about any aspect of the course please contact email@example.com